One Health O.H.M.

 Admission Requirements

-Complete the following admission requirements:
+Complete the following general university admission requirements for graduate programs.

 In addition to meeting the admission requirements for the master’s degree at UAF, students should also meet the following criteria when applying for admission to the One Health Master’s.

-1. Applicants must have earned a baccalaureate degree from a regionally accredited University in the United States or a foreign equivalent.
+1. Applicants must have earned a baccalaureate degree from a regionally accredited university in the United States or a foreign equivalent.

 2. Applicants must have a cumulative undergraduate GPA of 3.0 or higher (on a 4.0 scale).